 It’s the last Summer Fest cross-blogging event, and this final week is all about tomatoes.
 The most joyous snack in the garden, right, the easiest slice of summer?
-Certainly, one can brush off a sun-warmed tomato and bite down right there, right there in the garden, like a drippy red apple.
-Unless you are me, in which case you are tumbling away from killer bees, compelled to sit inside with air conditioning and old cookbooks, sipping iced tea and pondering how to best cook that tomato.
+Most people will just brush off a sun-warmed tomato and bite down right there, right there in the garden, like a drippy red apple.
+Unless you are me, in which case you are running from killer bees, sitting inside with air conditioning and old cookbooks, sipping iced tea and pondering how to best bake a tomato.

 “Why bake with tomatoes at all?” asked Greg.
 “What’s the point?”
 This was a stunning turn of events.
 My husband is a stellar judge of meals and a great finder of restaurants, but he is not kitchen curious, not ever.
 Was it the heat?

 “I don’t know,” he said, and I gaped at him.
 “It just seems pointless.”
-Ah.
-There we are, that’s why, the point.
+Ah, there we are.
+The point.
 My husband the attorney, the arrow thinker, does not like needless complication.
-He cannot grasp a situation that doesn’t have a point.
+He cannot grasp a situation if it appears to lack a point.
 I too like hitting the right note, but that’s not always been the case.
-There was a time, pre-culinary school-discipline-makeover, when I complicated all sorts of things.
+There was a time, pre-culinary school discipline, when I complicated everything.
 I frequently made simple things much harder than they had to be, things like:

 That Medieval Times birthday cake: I’d already built battlements from a two-ton carrot cake.
 Did it really need that working gingerbread drawbridge and chocolate moat?

-That six-tier wedding cake for the rabbit lovers: I agreed to carve bride and groom rabbits – they asked for black rabbits, a specific breed – out of Sculpey.
-Did she need that tiny strand of pearls, did he really need a rabbit tux?
+That six-tier wedding cake for the rabbit lovers: I agreed to carve bride and groom rabbits; they asked for black rabbits, a specific breed – made out of Sculpey.
+Did the bride rabbit really need that tiny strand of pearls, and did the groom rabbit really need a little bespoke rabbit tux?
 With a hole for his tail?

 The overdoing went on a long time, until chef training beat it out of me.
-By necessity, I learned to create lovely things with speed and efficiency, things that didn’t stray.
-Lesson learned: if you don’t have two extra hours, don’t make a chocolate moat.
+By necessity, I learned to create lovely things with speed and efficiency, things that did not stray.
+Moral of the story: if you don’t have two extra hours, don’t make a chocolate moat.

-By now I should know, should know better.
+By now I should know better, really.
 An unadorned tomato is best, but even in August I wanted to crank up the oven and bake – with tomatoes.
-The fact that it’s time for quick, cold and easy would, apparently, keep me from mixing bread dough, spreading filling, rolling and chopping and waiting for dough to rise.
+The fact that it’s time for quick, cold and easy would, apparently, not keep me from mixing bread dough, spreading filling, rolling and chopping and waiting for dough to rise.
 Twice.

-Summer’s almost over, so a little side trip, one foot in the garden and one eye toward woolly fall, is no waste of time.
-Not the most efficient recipe, but so strong was the savory bread in my mind, a sort of deep dish-flavored sticky bun, that I bucked the heat to make it anyway and hope you will, too.
-It’s needlessly complicated, too true, but when you serve this edible centerpiece to oohs and ahhs, when they are reeling in tomato-steam and pulling apart crusty rolls, you might think: not complicated.
+Summer is almost over, with one foot in the garden and one eye toward woolly fall, so a little preview baking, as I see it, is no waste of time.
+Not the most efficient recipe, but the very thought of a savory bread was so strong, a sort of deep dish-flavored sticky bun, that I bucked the heat to make it anyway, and hope you will, too.
+Needlessly complicated?
+Maybe.
+But when you serve this edible centerpiece and everyone breathes in tomato-steam and starts pulling apart crusty rolls, you might think: not that complicated.
 Simply good, and worth it.

 Summer Fest bounded through the season with a fabulous group of bloggers.
 What’s everyone cooked up for the finale?